Beacon-Heart/Heart_Beacon/README.md

 Firefly heartbeat synchronization reduces uncertainty in stochastic networks.
 Paper: Firefly-inspired Heartbeat Synchronization in Overlay Networks.Ozalp Babaoglu.
 Univ.
 Bologna, Italy http://cs.unibo.it/~babaoglu/papers/pdf/SASO07-fireflies.pdf

+Firefly Algorithm: The firefly algorithm (FA) is a nature-inspired metaheuristic optimization algorithm developed by Xin-She Yang that is inspired by the flashing behavior of fireflies (Yang, 2008), originally designed to solve continuous optimization problems (Lukasik and Żak, 2010 a major part of an edited book was also dedicated to the firefly algorithm and its applications (Yang, 2013a).
+For example, Senthilnath et al. provided an extensive performance study by comparing the firefly algorithm with 11 different algorithms and concluded that FA can be used for efficient clustering (Senthilnath et al., 2011);
+From: Swarm Intelligence and Bio-Inspired Computation, 2013 https://www.sciencedirect.com/topics/engineering/firefly-algorithm

 GAMIFICATION: application of typical elements of game playing (e.g., point scoring, competition with others, rules of play) to other areas of activity, typically as an online marketing technique to encourage engagement with a product or service